 - Are they keeping you updated?
 Some vendors go “missing in action” (MIA) after they’ve landed your business.
 Select a company that has a track-record of continuous and proactive communication about what’s going on in the hacker world and a reputation for good customer service.
 This will allow security teams to know what to look for and save hours of research time, while knowing they can count on their security partner for help.

 - Does the platform offer third-party integration?
-As we mentioned, integration is key for many organizations.
+As we mentioned, integration is key for many organisations.
 Instead of requiring specific sources of information, the platform should fit and operate within your ecosystem, reducing complexity and saving you time.

 - Do they really care about improving cybersecurity?
 Ideally, they should.
 But unfortuntely, this isn’t always the case.
 A vendor that readily shares suspicious objects and zero-day vulnerability research with other companies means they truly care about improving cybersecurity across the board, not just within their own suite of products.